drseg/swift-fsm/README.md

 ```

-Additionally, there is a specific combination of  `when { }` and `then` that does not compile, as there is no situation where, in response to a single event (in this case, `.coin`), there could then be a transition to more than one state, unless a different `Predicate` is stated for each.
+Additionally, there is a specific combination of  `when { }` and `then` that does not compile, as there is no situation where, in response to a single event (in this case, `.coin`), there could then be a transition to more than one state, unless a different `Predicate` is given for each.

 ```swift
 define(.locked) {